Have you been diagnosed with a brain tumour? Order your free information pack.

 What did the data show?

-Researchers found that those who had used a particular injectable contraceptive for a prolonged period of time (more than a year) were associated with a greater risk of intracranial meningioma that required surgery.
+Researchers examining the data found that women who had used a particular type of injectable contraceptive for a prolonged period of time (more than a year) had a greater risk of intracranial meningioma that required surgery.
+Their risk was 5.6 times higher than in the control group.

-• No increased risk associated with short-term use
+• short-term use

-• No excess risk was found for progesterone, dydrogesterone or hormonal intrauterine systems
+• progesterone, dydrogesterone or hormonal intrauterine systems

 The oral pills medrogestone and promesgestone were linked to risks 4.1 and 2.7 times higher, respectively.
+But the study did not find increased risk associated with the mostly commonly prescribed mini pill and morning-after pill.

 Out of every 100 brain tumours diagnosed in England between 1995 and 2017, 27 were meningiomas.